mikecann/mikecann.co.uk/public/posts/master-cleanse/post.md

 The detox went okay today, tho I was definitely much more hungry than I was yesterday.
 I have however now decided that today is going to be the final day.
 I have decided this because after talking to lots of people I think that the benefits of this probably dont outweigh the negative sides to it.
 The hunger and the pain from the senna and the salt is my bodies way of telling me to eat and stop forcing laxatives into it, so I think its a good idea to listen to it now.

-Im a little disappointed that I couldnt make it to 14 days but as Toni said &quot;If you want it enough, you will do it&quot;, I guess I just didnt want it enough!
+Im a little disappointed that I couldnt make it to 14 days but as Toni said "If you want it enough, you will do it", I guess I just didnt want it enough!
 Goodluck however to anyone else that tries this.
 Let me know either here or by email how you get on.